 - See New York by the water with a Cruise.

-- Dyker Heights Christmas tour: With the holiday season upon us, this is a fun Christmas experience in New York.
+- Dyker Heights Christmas tour: This is a fun Christmas experience in New York during the holiday season.

 I try to keep this list as updated as possible, but please double-check.